ldw889/L10g/README.md

-# repository for work on the emerging company legal advisory tool
+# repository for work on the startup legal advisory tool